 In case you’ve been living under a rock, Maria Sharapova will make her competitive return to the WTA Tour at the Porsche Tennis Grand Prix in Stuttgart on Wednesday April 26, 2017 - and I argue why it simply shouldn’t be happening in the fashion that it is.

 The grovelling and bowing down at the feet of Sharapova from the majority of the general tennis community has been completely and utterly nauseating.
-Are we really celebrating the return of a player who was banned for taking performance-enhancing drugs?
+Are we really celebrating the return of a player who was banned for doping?
 Is tennis that desperate for publicity and money that it will compromise basic human morals for the sake of generating as much revenue as possible for Sharapova’s return?
 I don’t know about you, but I was face-palming like no tomorrow as my Twitter timeline blew up with cringe-worthy ‘welcome back messages’ from WTA and grand slam accounts lauding her return.

 Sharapova will still be suspended from tennis for doping when the main draw of the Porsche Tennis Grand Prix officially gets underway on April 24.
 The Russian’s ban doesn’t end until April 26.
 That means Sharapova will be entered in the tournament (a WTA Premier event) and the tournament will start while she’s still serving a suspension for performance enhancing drugs.
 Sharapova will not be allowed on site until the day of her first round match.